Husayn ibn Ali: Legacy

-Iranian Revolution
+A man donating blood during Ashura in Bahrain.

+After taking over Iran in 1501, Safavids, who were previously a Sufi order, declared the state religion to be Twelver Shia Islam.
+In this regard, Karbala and Muharram rituals came to be a vehicle of Safavids and a means of consolidating the dynasty's Shia Islamic identity.
+Riza Yildirim has claimed that the impetus of the Safvid revolution was the revenge of the death of Husayn.
+The founder of the dynasty, Ismail I, considered himself to be the Mahdi (the twelfth Shi'a Imam) or his forerunner.
+Similarly, Qajars also patronised Muharram rituals such as processions, taziya and majalis, to improve the relationship between the state and the public.

-Karbala and Shi'a symbolism played a significant role in the Iranian Revolution of 1979.
-In contrast to the traditional view of Shi'ism as a religion of suffering, mourning and political quietism, Shi'a Islam and Karbala were given a new interpretation in the period preceding the revolution by rationalist intellectuals and religious revisionists like Jalal Al-e-Ahmad, Ali Shariati and Nematollah Salehi Najafabadi.
-According to these, Shi'ism was an ideology of revolution and political struggle against tyranny and exploitation, and the Battle of Karbala and the death of Husayn was to be seen as a model for revolutionary struggle; weeping and mourning was to be replaced by political activism to realise the ideals of Husayn.
+Karbala and Shia symbolism played a significant role in the Iranian Revolution.
+Shia Islam and Karbala were given a new interpretation in the period preceding the revolution by rationalist intellectuals and religious revisionists like Jalal Al-e-Ahmad, Ali Shariati and Nematollah Salehi Najafabadi.
+According to them, Shia Islam is an ideology of revolution and political struggle against tyranny and exploitation, and the Battle of Karbala and the death of Husayn is to be seen as a model for revolutionary struggle; weeping and mourning was to be replaced by political activism to realise the ideals of Husayn.

+Ashura demonstrations against the Pahlavi regime in Iran, 1978.
-After the White Revolution reforms of the Iranian Shah Mohammad Reza Pahlavi, which were opposed by the Iranian clergy and others, Ruhollah Khomeini labelled the Shah as the Yazid of his time.
-Shi'i beliefs and symbols were instrumental in orchestrating and sustaining widespread popular resistance with Husayn's story providing a framework for labeling as evil and reacting against the Pahlavi Shah.

-Condemning the Iranian monarchy, Khomeini wrote: "The struggle of al-Husayn at Karbalâ is interpreted in the same way as a struggle against the non-Islamic principle of monarchy."
-Opposition to the Shah was thus compared with the opposition of Husayn to Yazid, and Muharram ritual gatherings became increasingly political in nature.
-According to Aghaie, the Shah's hostility towards various Muharram rituals, which he considered to be uncivilized, contributed to his fall.
-The Islamic republic that was established after the revolution has since promoted Muharram rituals.
+After the White Revolution reforms of Mohammad Reza Pahlavi, which were opposed by the Iranian clergy and others, Ruhollah Khomeini labelled the Shah as the Yazid of his time.
+Shia beliefs and symbols were instrumental in orchestrating and sustaining widespread popular resistance with Husayn's story providing a framework for labeling as evil and reacting against the Pahlavi regime.
+Condemning the Iranian monarchy, Khomeini wrote: "The struggle of Husayn at Karbala is interpreted in the same way as a struggle against the non-Islamic principle of monarchy."
+Opposition to the Shah was thus compared with the opposition of Husayn to Yazid, and Muharram ritual gatherings became increasingly political at the time.
+According to Aghaie, the Shah's hostility towards Muharram rituals, which he considered to be uncivilized, contributed to his fall.
+The Islamic Republic of Iran that was established after the revolution has since promoted Muharram rituals.
 The clerics encourage public participation in elections as a form of "political activism" comparable to that of Husayn.
-Martyrdom spirit influenced by the death of Husayn was frequently witnessed in Iranian troops during the Iran–Iraq war.
+Martyrdom spirit influenced by the death of Husayn was frequently witnessed in Iranian troops during the Iran–Iraq War in the 1980s.